shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

   * Chinatown
   * Parkdale
   * Sherbourne St, Jarvis St, Parliament St (East Toronto)
 * As long as you’re in Downtown Toronto you’ll be close to everything.
-To check the distance from your hotel to my place on Google Maps, enter my address in 397 Front Street West
+To check the distance from your hotel to my place on Google Maps, enter my address in 397 Front Street West.

 ![Downtown]({{site.url}}/images/downtownmap.png)